 - Consider a physical, art, or music activity in place of a food party.

 - Please contact your teacher before bringing any food products to the classroom.

 The University Park staff makes a concerted effort to establish a learning environment that is conducive to the development of good study habits and uninterrupted academic learning time.
 We seek your cooperation and assistance in this effort.
 You can help us by:

 - Sending the teacher a note or e-mail should you need to pick up your child early.
-This will allow the teacher time to have your child prepared for pick up.
+This will allow the teacher time to prepare your child for pick up.

-- Avoiding calling school and leaving messages for your child, unless it is an emergency.
+- Avoid calling the school and leaving messages for your child unless it is an emergency.
 The telephone is made available to students only for emergencies.

 Inappropriate clothing includes:

 - Pants or shirts that are oversized and do not fit securely at the waist.